wilcoxjay/mypyvy/README.md

 A language for symbolic transition systems, inspired by Ivy.

+## Using the VM

+Download from https://tinyurl.com/mypyvy-vm and import into Virtual Box.

+The username and password are both `mypyvy`.

+Emacs is installed with `mypyvy` support.
+Open emacs from the dock on the left and open (`Ctrl-x Ctrl-f`) the path `~/build/mypyvy/examples/lockserv_clean.pyv`.
+Flycheck automatically runs mypyvy in the background and highlights errors.
+Since the file is correct, there are no errors to report.
+To see an error, try commenting out one of the invariants at the bottom of the file.
+You will see some red squiggles under other invariants and transitions.
+To see the one-line error messages, press `Ctrl-c ! l`.

+To see the counterexamples themselves, go back to the `lockserv_clean.pyv` window and press `Ctrl-c Ctrl-c` and then press Enter.
+This will open a new buffer with the output of `mypyvy`, and if you commented out an invariant, you will see a counterexample.

+You can also run manually from the terminal.
+Open Terminal from the dock and `cd` to `~/build/mypyvy`, then you can run

+    python3.7 src/mypyvy.py verify examples/lockserv_clean.pyv

+And see the same results.

 ## Dependencies

 You need python version 3.7.
 Any version of the form 3.7.X should work.